Getting geared up Items You’ll Need to Purchase

 Feeder and Waterer

 The best feeders and waterers (water containers) hang or are suspended off the ground, prevent chickens from jumping on top of them and contaminating the contents with faeces.
 They also automatically refill so you can go away for a few days and not have to worry.
-These run in the range of $10-$50 each if you if you look at our page on feeders and waterers can find what you need.
+These run in the range of $10-$50 each We sell a high-quality line

 It’s easiest to purchase “complete” feeds that have exactly the right mix of vitamins, minerals, proteins, carbohydrates and fat.

 If your chickens have started laying eggs or are 20 weeks or older, purchase a complete “layer” feed.
 If they’re younger than that, you’ll need a complete “starter” or “grower” feed, depending on their age and the variety of feed you’ve chosen.
 (The feed manufacturer will have instructions on the bag.
 Some chick starters are good for the first 8 weeks, whereas others are only good for the first 3-4 weeks and require a switch to grower feed…) We sell a high-quality line of “complete” feeds.

 Many people also purchase “scratch” for their birds.
 If you want to see a chicken go bonkers, give it some scratch!
 It’s a mix of grains including corn, wheat, oats and rye, among others.
 Unlike your complete feed which should be kept in a feeder for around the clock access, scratch is usually thrown on the ground for the chickens to peck at.
 It should be a special treat – not a staple of their diet – because it doesn’t include all the nutrients they need.
 Your girls will let you know if you’re giving them too much.
 Their eggshells will become weak and susceptible to breakage.